robertorcosta/azure-docs.pt-br/articles/iot-dps/how-to-use-custom-allocation-policies.md

 3. À direita do seu grupo de recursos, na lista de resultados, selecione **...** e **Excluir grupo de recursos**.

-4. Você será solicitado a confirmar a exclusão do grupo de recursos.
+4. You'll be asked to confirm the deletion of the resource group.
 Digite o nome do grupo de recursos novamente para confirmar e selecione **Excluir**.
 Após alguns instantes, o grupo de recursos, e todos os recursos contidos nele, serão excluídos.

-## <a name="next-steps"></a>Próximas etapas
+## <a name="next-steps"></a>Próximos passos

-* Para saber mais sobre o reprovisionamento, consulte [conceitos de reprovisionamento de dispositivo do Hub IOT](concepts-device-reprovision.md)
+* To learn more Reprovisioning, see [IoT Hub Device reprovisioning concepts](concepts-device-reprovision.md)
-* Para saber mais sobre desprovisionamento, confira [como desprovisionar dispositivos que foram anteriormente autoprovisionados](how-to-unprovision-devices.md)
+* To learn more Deprovisioning, see [How to deprovision devices that were previously autoprovisioned](how-to-unprovision-devices.md)